Why are we thinking about grazing at Brimham Rocks?

 This will create a varied age structure throughout the heather, grass and scrub mosaic.
 It will also prevent scrub from maturing to woodland and shading/drying out the heathland vegetation, turning it into grassland.
 It will also maintain a varied age structure of scrub to provide cover for our bird species.

-With the saplings taken care of we can stop using petrol driven machinery, stop using herbicides on site and stop damaging the soils through use of heavy machinery.
+With the cattle impacting on the saplings we can reduce the use of petrol driven machinery, the use of herbicides on site and the damage to the soil through use of heavy machinery.

 Studies show (Natural England, 2013) that meadow pipits favour intermediate heather cover mixed with grasses and skylark densities are highest on short grass moorland.
-Grouse and stonechat are affected by a loss of heather cover which, at Brimham, would not from grazing, but from birch incursion.
+Grouse and stonechat are affected by a loss of heather cover.
+When we introduce grazing at Brimham birch incursion will be kept under control and loss of heather cover will be stopped.
 We must try and create as many niches as possible.
 The random and wide raging nature of cattle grazing is best suited to this job.
 Species which require areas of short, open and diverse vegetation, notably curlew and other waders, will also benefit from cattle grazing to provide the habitat they require.
 These species are less common at Brimham but we are keen to encourage them to safeguard their numbers.
 It is well known that wader numbers are struggling and if we can provide them breeding grounds free from large scale disturbance we hope we might be able to help conserve their numbers.

 It is suggested that low to intermediate level grazing adds to the levels of microbial biomass in the soil, so improving the health of the soils and the nutrient cycling within the habitat, but not too much that fungal decomposition is suppressed.
 Healthy soils are important globally as soils contain three times the carbon that vegetation does, and twice that in the atmosphere (Natural England, 2012).